Virtual Adults Group for 20-30 Year Olds

 Join us!

-Friends is really excited to offer Virtual Adults Groups for 20-30 year olds, which includes anyone between the ages of 18-39.
-These groups provide a comfortable space for adults who stutter to share stories and laughs virtually.
+Meet fellow adults who stutter at our Virtual Adult Group for 20-30 year olds, which includes anyone between the ages of 18-39.
+These groups offer a supportive space where you can talk about stuttering, connect with others who also stutter, and share stories and laughs virtually.
 Adult groups run for an hour and 15 minutes.

 Sign up here: Virtual Adults Group for 20-30 Year Olds Registration Form